 Unlike the Android app, the iOS app has a “Call Protection” feature that blocks calls from known and suspected scammers and a “Text Message Filtering” that sends suspicious texts to a junk tab in your messages.

 Neither the Android app nor the iOS app includes anti-theft tools, which is disappointing.
 Most experts agree that the biggest threat to mobile devices is device loss or theft.
 Other companies, like Norton, do more to protect your mobile devices against theft.

 Malwarebytes Customer Support

-Malwarebytes’s customer support is disappointing.
-While the company offers live chat support (Monday to Friday 8am to 11pm UTC), the live chat function doesn’t seem to work.
-Every time I tried it, I received the message that Malwarebytes representatives aren’t currently available.
+Malwarebytes’s customer support is a bit disappointing.
+While the company offers live chat support (Monday to Friday 8am to 11pm UTC), the live chat function isn’t consistent.
+Most times I tried it, I received the message that Malwarebytes representatives aren’t currently available.

 The only other option for contacting a customer representative is through an email support system, but the response times aren’t great.
 I submitted a query on a Thursday evening and did not get a reply from a customer service agent until the following Wednesday.

 There’s also a community forum for posting questions and a user’s guide page with several videos and how-to articles, and both of those things are actually pretty helpful.